garrandall/popular-music-data/tracks/sex-with-me-rihanna.md

 All this all hard work, no vacation
 Stay up off my Instagram, pure temptation
 Sex with me, sex with me, sex with me
-So amazing, so amazing, mmmm
+So amazing, so amazing, mmm

 You know I got the sauce (sauce), you know I’m saucy